hiromataba/Budget-app/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)

-> A mobile web application to manage your budgets
+> This is a mobile web application to manage your budgets

 # App Screenshot